-The entire performance lasts about six to eight minutes, after which the students are available for group photos.
+The performance lasts six to eight minutes, and the students are available for group photos.

-It is stocked with Rowling inventions such as Chocolate Frogs, Fudge Flies, Fizzing Whizzbees, and of course the Wizarding World favorite, Bertie Bott’s Every-Flavour Beans.
+It is stocked with Rowling inventions such as Chocolate Frogs, Fudge Flies, Fizzing Whizzbees, and the Wizarding World favorite, Bertie Bott’s Every-Flavour Beans.

 In Hogsmeade, you will find several carts selling Butterbeer.

-Visitors can opt for cold or frozen Butterbeer, and it comes with marshmallowy foam topping if you prefer.
+Visitors can opt for cold or frozen Butterbeer with a marshmallowy foam topping.

 Kids and adults love it because one can have Butterbeer only in the Wizarding World and not in the real world.

-A plastic cup of Butterbeer is about $6, and if you want the drink in a souvenir mug, you must pay $12.
+A plastic cup of Butterbeer is about US$8; if you want the drink in a souvenir mug, you must pay US$14.

 Fortescue’s ice cream

-In the books and movies, Florean Fortescue’s Ice Cream Parlour is part of Diagon Alley and not Hogsmeade.
+In the books and movies, Florean Fortescue’s Ice Cream Parlour is part of Diagon Alley, not Hogsmeade.

 But Florean Fortescue’s Ice Cream is so popular with the fans and the wizards that the Universal staff have made them available at street kiosks.